 One management team, for example, came to its board with a proposal to purchase an expensive, cutting-edge new technology system, which they believed would help them outperform their competition.
 The board, however, lacked a clear mechanism to provide effective guidance on technology topics, and so it wasn’t able to ask probing questions about the system’s true value to the business, push for a practical governance model to manage such a complex implementation, or establish meaningful key performance indicators (KPIs) to track progress.
 After months of costly implementation work, the vendor failed to deliver significant value.
 Only later did the management team and the board realize a standard, low-cost solution would have been just as effective in meeting the goals of the project.

 Stories like this are becoming more common as boards increasingly need to weigh in on crucial technology strategies.
 Digital transformations, IT transformations, and large initiatives such as cloud adoption have become fundamental business for the board and can determine a company’s ability to drive inclusive and sustainable growth.
-It’s not that boards don’t recognize the importance of technology; our analysis shows a steady 33 percent increase since 2010 in board directors who have experience in technical leadership roles.
+It’s not that boards don’t recognize the importance of technology; our analysis shows a steady 33 percent increase since 2010 in board directors who have experience in technical leadership roles.1 The issue, however, is that despite the increasing recognition of technology’s importance to the business, boards still tend to deal with technology on the periphery or as a subtopic within the risk and audit committee.
+Across interviews with board members and executives on the topic of technology and boards, there was broad agreement that boards need to give structure and priority to their technology engagement, but it is not always clear how best to do so.2

 The most common engagement model: The technology committee